Plugin System

 Renderer API

-The renderer communicates with plugin main-process code through window.api.plugin:
+The renderer talks to plugin main-process code through window.api.plugin:

 | Method | Description |